carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ### Redshift

+- KeyWords: SQL for BI, Compression, Massive Parallel Processing

 ![AWS Redshift](https://d1.awsstatic.com/Product-Page-Diagram_Amazon-Redshift%402x.6c8ada98ebf822d3ddc113e6b802abe08fd4a4d2.png)

-- Amazon Redshift uses SQL to analyze structured and semi-structured data across data warehouses, operational databases, and data lakes, using AWS-designed hardware and machine learning to deliver the best price performance at any scale.
+- Saas that uses **SQL** to analyze **structured and semi-structured data across data warehouses, operational databases, and data lakes**, using AWS-designed hardware and machine learning (**ML**) to deliver the best price performance at any scale.
 - It can be used for **Business Intelligence (BI)**, allowing integrations with tools like AWS Quicksight or Tableau for analytics
-- Redshift uses Advanced compression: Has column compression — compress columns instead of rows because of similar data because similar data is stored sequentially on disk.
+- It uses Advanced compression: Has column compression — compress columns instead of rows because of similar data because similar data is stored sequentially on disk.
-- Backups:
+- Automated Backups (not manual snapshots)
-  - Enabled by default with a 1 day retention period (Maximum is 35 days)
+  - Enabled **by default** with a 1 day retention period (Maximum is 35 days)
-  - Redshift always attempts to maintain at least three copies of your data (the original and replica on the compute nodes and a backup in Amazon S3).
+  - It tries to maintain at least three copies of your data (the original and replica on the compute nodes and a backup in Amazon S3).
-  - Redshift can also asynchronously replicate your snapshots to S3 in another region for DR.
+  - It can also asynchronously replicate your snapshots to S3 in another region for DR.
   - Only Redshift can delete these automated snapshots, you can’t delete them manually.
 - Security Considerations
   - Encrypted in transit using SSL
   - Encrypted at rest using AES-256 encryption
-  - By default Redshift takes care of key management
+  - By default, Redshift takes care of key management
 - Pricing — compute node hours, backups and data transfer
 - It can be configured as follows:
   - Single Node (160Gb)